pareto-xyz/pareto-theta-vault-v1/docs/interfaces/IParetoVault.md

 ### vaultManager

-ParetoManager contract used to specify options
+Address of the `ParetoManager` contract to choose the next vault

 ```solidity title="Solidity"
 function vaultManager() external view returns (address)